Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 One of the benefits of creating a table, rather than a view or a table-valued function, is that the data is stored in an optimized format for the query processor to operate on.
 The data is indexed, partitioned, and stored in its native data type representation.

-You will now persist the searchlog data in a schematized format in a table called Searchlog in your own database.
+You will now persist the searchlog data in a schematized format in a table called SearchLog1 and SearchLog2 in your own database.
 The script will:

-- Create a new database (please use your name or another unique name).
 - Set the query context to the created database.
 - Create tables.
 To illustrate both ways of creating a table, we create two tables:
     - **SearchLog1** is created with a predefined schema.
 	- **SearchLog2** is created based on the view that encapsulates the extraction expression (essentially a CTAS).
 Note that for scalability, **U-SQL requires you to define the index** for the table before you can insert.
-- Insert the data into the **SearchLog1** table.
+- Insert the data into the **SearchLog1** and **SearchLog2** tables.

 ## Running the script

-1. Replace the content of the Script.usql window with the following U-SQL script, and then submit your query:
+1. Replace the content of the Script.usql window with the following U-SQL script:

-	    DROP DATABASE IF EXISTS <insert your name>;
-	    CREATE DATABASE <insert your name>;
-	    USE DATABASE <insert your name>;
+	    USE DATABASE <insert your DB name>;

 	    DROP TABLE IF EXISTS SearchLog1;
 	    DROP TABLE IF EXISTS SearchLog2;